thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 ```

 We parse the valid expression `let one = |s||z| s z; add one one`, but then discover we're at LetKw and not end of file.
-Our call to `recover_until` consumes the rest of our input and mark it as an error.
+Our call to `recover_until` consumes the rest of our input as an error.

 `program` is our top level parser, but it's still a method on our `Parser` struct.
 Our entry point to parsing is a top level `parse` function that takes in a string and returns our CST and any errors that ocurred: